ali7ali/Alpha-Google-Map-For-Elementor/README.md

 ## Upgrade Notice

-### 1.2.1
+### 1.2.2

-Compatibility for WP 6.7 and security improvements, code modernization, and compatibility updates.
+Compatibility for WP 6.6 and refactor the integration with Elementor.

 ## Frequently Asked Questions